JuliaActuary/MortalityTables.jl/README.md

 ### Load with bundled tables

-To add more tables for your use, download the `.xml` (aka the (`Xtbml` format)[https://mort.soa.org/About.aspx]) version of the table from [mort.SOA.org](https://mort.soa.org) and place it in the directory the package is installed in.
+To add more tables for your use when loading with all of the other bundled tables, download the `.xml` [aka the (`XTbML` format)](https://mort.soa.org/About.aspx) version of the table from [mort.SOA.org](https://mort.soa.org) and place it in the directory the package is installed in.
 This is usually `~user/.julia/packages/MortalityTables/[changing hash value]/src/tables/`.

 > :warning: *updating the package may remove your existing tables.
 Make a backup before updating your packages*